tkeshfa/Project_Getting-Cleaning-Data/README.md

 This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on using R Markdown see <http://rmarkdown.rstudio.com>.

-The script is divided into XXXX sections.
+The script is divided into several sections.
 Following are description of each section

 ## Preparation
 1- Data downloading: where we download the zip file from the provided url, store it in the local storage, and unzip it.